Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Better ace support for killed eventhandler (killer might be null because of ace medical system) by Auge103
 - Changed: Player scores are now saved every few minutes to SQL DB (if extDB3 is enabled) instead of just when a player disconnects
 - Fixed: Search intel was using wrong index for intel array because of a removed intel
+- Changed: Deliver sidemission vehicle driver has to be a player now

 3.90
 ATTENTION: ALL mission.sqm files have changed